ParallelMaths/parallel/pages/8-22-rattlebacks.md

 ::: problem id=3_1 marks=3
 __3.1.__ One day Beth, Carolyn and George read a book of 240 pages.
 They take it in turns to read a page, always in the order Beth, Carolyn and George.

-The next day their cousin Sam comes to stay and they read the book again, taking it turns to read a page, always in the order Sam, George, Carolyn and Beth.
+The next day their cousin Sam comes to stay and they read the book again, taking it in turns to read a page, always in the order Sam, George, Carolyn and Beth.

-How many pages are read by the same person on the two days?
+How many pages are read by the same person on both days?

 <input solution="60"/>